NickGrunert/master-thesis/modules/02_algorithm.typ

     In the final algorithm for this section, the base area filtering will be executed prior to separation and re-linking, as the filtration of surfaces before these steps exerts a significant influence on the resulting execution time.
     Given the potential abundance of small surfaces in the external environment, the efficiency of the algorithm is contingent upon the optimization of its calculation process.
-    Moreover, preliminary experimentation has demonstrated that employing the refinement steps intended for normal surfaces on the base area surfaces yields no more positive results than negative ones.
+    Furthermore, preliminary experimentation has demonstrated that employing the refinement steps intended for normal surfaces on the base area surfaces can neither be called definitely positive nor negative.
     A notable distinction emerges in the application of refinement to the detected base area, as illustrated in @fig:scores:founderror.
     The application of refinement to the thin segment on the left would result in the erroneous filtration of that segment.
     While it demonstrates increased resilience against minor variations in the house outlines, it exhibits reduced robustness in other aspects.